johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 This document is intended to provide some guidance as well as various tips and tricks for anyone writing a PunyInform game.

+The chapters _Testing & Debugging_ and _Before Release_ are essential
+reading for anyone who intends to release a PunyInform game.

+The _Optimizations_ chapter is for when you see the need to make the game smaller and/or faster, typically because you want to make the game fit z3 limitations and/or because you want to provide the best possible user experience.

 # Testing & Debugging

 Here are some advice on finding and fixing problems in your game.